pavlos-konstantinidis/config-tool_mock/README.md

 ## Concept
 ### Input
 The input **protocols.json**, consists of a list of protocols (id, name, subjects[]), with their associated subjects (id, code).
-The second input **fsms.json** is not taken into consideration yet.
+The second input **fsms.json** is not taken into account yet.
 ### Application Process
 Process input protocols by embedding block-groups and blocks into it.
 Each block-group can contain other block-groups and blocks.
-Each block consists of trials.
+Each block consists of trials. **Integrate fsms's and update process**.
 ### Output
 The output **subjects.json**, consists of a list of subjects (id, code, protocol{}) with their associated protocol (id, name, trials[])
 The final output is relatively flat.
-It does not contain any blocks or group blocks, just trials (id, name, blocking, labels, fsm_tpl{}).
+It does not contain any blocks or group blocks, just trials (id, name, blocking, labels, fsm_tpl{}). **Update after fms integration**.